apple/swift-distributed-tracing/README.md

 > In the above example we used the semantic `http.method` attribute that gets exposed via the `TracingOpenTelemetrySupport` library.

-## InstrumentProtocol developers: Creating an instrument
+## Instrument developers: Creating an instrument

 Creating an instrument means adopting the `InstrumentProtocol` protocol (or `Tracer` in case you develop a tracer).
 `InstrumentProtocol` is part of the `Instrumentation` library & `Tracing` contains the `Tracer` protocol.